ChandradithyaJ/ToyDBEngine/README.md

   - select * from {tableName} (display all the rows in the table chosen)
   - join {table1Name} {table2Name} where {condition}

+Modifiable buffer size to reduce the number of records loaded into RAM at once

 Run cs21b059_parser.java to execute.